 Kenya vision 2030 stipulates that the health sector is to provide efficient and quality healthcare meeting expected international standards.This entails increasing accessto healthcare and strengthening the poorly performing divisions such as Maternal and Child Health.
 The sector through the Ministry of Health aims toachievethese goals through a three tier approach namely;improving health infrastructure, accessible quality clinical care and increasing partnership within the sector.

 Kenya’s life expectancy is at 62.6 years at birth (Kenya DHS 2014).
 The country has had to contend with communicable diseases and an upsurge of non-communicable diseases like cancer.
 Access to healthcare has improved over the years.
 However, these gains are not commensurate with population and economic growth both locally and nationally, due to poor investment in healthcare.
 Most of healthcare expenditure by Kenyan citizens is out of pocket.

+Vihiga County Health Goals

 Vihiga county department of health envisions a county that is healthy and nationally competitive.
 It is mandated with prioritizing county level health investments, setting and reporting on relevant targets; and coordination of actors in the county health system, planning, development and monitoring of county health services.
 This is to ensure compliance with national health standards, providing guidance to health facilities within the county in implementing health service tariffs and benefits, developing and managing referral services within the county health system and other referral health facilities.
 Its strategic goal is to accelerate attainment of universal health care.